parrt/ml-articles/gradient-boosting/descent.md

 \todo{weights not needed in the L2 case because the tree is already picking those out as minimum L2}

 So far we've looked at GBMs that use two different direction vectors, the residual vector (<a href="L2-loss.html">Gradient boosting: Distance to target</a>) and the sign vector (<a href="L1.loss.html">Gradient boosting: Heading in the right direction</a>).
 It's natural to ask whether there are other direction vectors we can use and what effect they have on the final $F_M(X)$ predictions.
 Your intuition probably told you that nudging the intermediate $\hat{\vec y}$ prediction towards target $\vec y$ gradually improves model performance, but would $\hat{\vec y}$ ever stop if we kept increasing $M$?
 If so, where would it stop?
 Is there something special or interesting about the sequence of vectors that $\hat{\vec y}$ passes through?
 Moreover, training a model on observations ($\vec x$, $y$) is a matter of finding a function, $F(\vec x)$, that optimizes some cost or loss function indicating how well $F$ performs.
 (The procedure is to tweak model $F$'s parameters until we minimize the loss function.)
-What is a GBM optimizing and what is the relationship with the choice of direction vector?
+What loss function is a GBM optimizing and what is the relationship with the choice of direction vector?

-To answer these questions, we're going to employ a mathematician's favorite trick: showing how our current problem is a flavor of another problem with a known solution and lots of useful results, such as proofs of correctness.
+To answer these questions, we're going to employ a mathematician's favorite trick: showing how our current problem is a flavor of another problem with a known solution and lots of useful results.
 Specifically, this article shows how gradient boosting machines perform an optimization technique from numerical methods called [gradient or steepest descent](https://en.wikipedia.org/wiki/Gradient_descent).
-We'll see that a GBM using residual vectors optimizes the mean squared error (MSE), the $L_2$ loss, between the true target $\vec y$ and the intermediate predictions, $\hat{\vec y} = F_m(X)$.
-A GBM that uses sign vectors optimizes the mean absolute error (MAE), the $L_1$ loss. (*Dramatic foreshadowing*.)
-The residual vector is the gradient (vector of partial derivatives) of the $L_2$ loss function and the sign vector is the gradient of the $L_1$ loss function.
-GBMs nudge $\hat{\vec y}$ at each stage in the direction of reduced loss.
+We'll see that a GBM training weak leaners on residual vectors optimizes the mean squared error (MSE), the $L_2$ loss, between the true target $\vec y$ and the intermediate predictions, $\hat{\vec y} = F_m(X)$.
+A GBM that trains weak learners on sign vectors optimizes the mean absolute error (MAE), the $L_1$ loss.

 Before jumping into the mathematics, let's make some observations about the behavior of our gradient boosting machines based on the examples from the previous two articles.